 Email us if you have a suggestion for how we can improve the email@example.com

 The Spokane in Bloom is sponsored by The Inland Empire Gardeners, an all-volunteer, nonprofit group established in 1994.

 How Many Gardens Are on the Tour?

-Each year, the garden tour board selects 4 to 6 of Spokane's finest gardens representing a variety of styles, sizes, and design concepts.
+Each year, the garden tour board selects a minimum of 5 of Spokane's finest gardens representing a variety of styles, sizes, and design concepts.
 Our tour is highly regarded for the quality and diversity of the gardens it showcases.
 Over the years, more than 50 private gardens have been opened to the public for the tour and many of the owners have also continued to participate by serving as volunteers in various roles.